JakobMiksch/HelloGeoExt/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'HelloGeoExt'.
+By default, files in this folder are mapped to the application's root namespace, 'MalawiAtlas'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "HelloGeoExt"
+        "namespace": "MalawiAtlas"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'HelloGeoExt' in the same way as `"HelloGeoExt/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'MalawiAtlas' in the same way as `"MalawiAtlas/sass/src"`.

 ## Slicing